 I am a survivor of dating violence or sexual assault.
 What are my campus resources?

 There are many UO and community resources available to support you.
 A good resource to start with is www.safe.uoregon.edu.
 The UO has a 24-hour hotline at 541-346-SAFE, for information and support.
 Call anytime to speak with a counselor who can also connect you with other confidential resources.
-You may also visit the Crisis Intervention and Sexual Violence Support Services Program by calling 541-346-3216 during business hours or via remote drop-in hours Monday–Friday from 1:00–4:30 p.m.
+You may also reach the Care and Advocacy Program by calling 541-346-3216 during business hours.